wgsl-tooling-wg/wesl-js/tools/packages/bench/README.md

   sudo pnpm bench:details       # run a detailed benchmark
   ```

-Aim for results accurate to <1% on the p50 lines/second metric.
+Aim for results stable to <1% on the p50 lines/second metric.

 * Reduce benchmark distractions by turning off extra programs on your machine.
-* Increase the benchmark time to 30 seconds or more
+* Increase the benchmark time to 5 or 30 seconds or more
  (and filter to just one benchmark of interest.)
 * Re-run benchmarks multiple times to confirm results.
-* Use baseline mode, comparing against a run from a while ago is less accurate.
+* Use baseline mode (comparing against a run from a while ago is less accurate).

 ## Future Work
 * investigate ways to get better accuracy.
 1% accuracy makes it hard to see fine grained improvements
 * run benchmarks in a node isolate / webcontainer
 * report on jit optimizing/deoptimizing
+* sometimes --mitata is more accurate, investigate. (it does more warmup, and its run loop is
+perhaps less vulnerable to jit/de-jit)
+* run in CI?